Codecademy/docs/content/java/concepts/errors/errors.md

 In Java, situations where [things might go wrong in the program](https://www.codecademy.com/resources/docs/general/error) are predominantly handled by the following subclasses of the `java.lang.Throwable` class: `Error` and `Exception`.

 The `Error` class represents illegal operations that cause serious abnormalities in the program and are not recommended to `catch`.
-Some examples include:
+Some examples include the following:

 - The [`ClassFormatError`](https://www.codecademy.com/resources/docs/general/error/classformaterror), which occurs when a class file cannot be read or interpreted.
 - The [`IncompatibleClassChangeError`](https://www.codecademy.com/resources/docs/general/error/incompatableclasschangeerror), which occurs when a base class is altered after a child class has already been initialized.